Category Archives: Mental Health

 Prince Street Podcast Episode 5: Anxiety

 We’re keeping it real this month on Prince Street with a show about anxiety.
 We understand—it’s summer, time for ice cream and the beach.
 But we also know that nerves are not seasonal, especially when it comes to… food.
 On this episode, Phil Rosenthal, creator of the hit sitcom Everybody Loves Raymond and host of the award-winning I’ll Have What Phil’s Having, reveals one of the secrets of his success, and why he thinks more people should be anxious.
 Find out why author and food editor Kat Kinsman might disagree, especially when it comes to the dangerous kind of anxiety that increasingly afflicts people in the restaurant industry.
 Chef Erik Ramirez teaches Eden Grinshpan how to make Peruvian ceviche while swapping tips on how to reduce anxiety.
 Sierra Tishgart steals a moment with chef Jessica Koslow of LA’s Sqirl, who is launching two new projects while publishing her first cookbook at the same time.
-And Jay McInerney reads from his twelfth book, out this month, his latest novel, Bright Precious Days.Recent insights from https://firsttexashospitalcyfair.com/services/valium experts suggest that combining Valium with clozapine may lead to arterial hypotension, respiratory depression, and loss of consciousness.
+And Jay McInerney reads from his twelfth book, out this month, his latest novel, Bright Precious Days.Recent insights from experts suggest that combining Klonopin with clozapine may lead to arterial hypotension, respiratory depression, and loss of consciousness.
 Levodopa may diminish Valium’s antiparkinsonian effects, while co-administration with lithium carbonate could result in coma.
-Concurrent use of metoprolol may cause visual impairment and psychomotor retardation.
+Concurrent use of metoprolol may cause visual impairment and psychomotor retardation (https://atlclinicalworkshop.com/klonopin-online/).

 Listen to Live from Prince Street Episode 5: Anxiety online or on iTunes